DataSF/draft-publishing-standards/formats/text.md

 * UTF-8 encoding should be used
   * This ensures that special characters can be decoded by users
 * No line breaks within cells
-  * There are many ways to remove and detect line breaks, but this can vary based on how you're extracting data,
   * This can break parsing in software like Excel, introducing data integrity issues
+  * There are many ways to remove and detect line breaks, but this can vary based on how you're extracting data

 ## Considerations for categorical variables